 You are here: Home > Explore Cumbria > Wigton

-With tall Georgian houses lining its streets, a handsome 18th-century church and an attractive memorial fountain gracing the old marketplace, it’s clear that Wigton was once a busy town of some renown.
-It’s quieter today, but its jumble of streets, narrow lanes and alleyways that earned it the nickname ‘the Throstle’s Nest’ is well worth exploring – as is the surrounding countryside, a gorgeous combination of coastal and fell landscape.
+With tall Georgian houses lining its streets, a handsome 18th-century church and an attractive memorial fountain gracing the old marketplace, Wigton is a market town with a rich history.
+Located on the Solway Plain, between the Lake District and the Solway coast, it’s home to an array of streets, narrow lanes and alleyways that are well worth exploring – as is the surrounding countryside, a gorgeous combination of coastal and fell landscapes.

 Look out for the letters ‘O’, ‘B’ and ‘W’ marked out in white cobblestones – they indicate where oats, barley and wheat could be sold.
 Wigton still honours its ancient charter by hosting weekly indoor and outdoor markets.